 Revised April 2012 by Gary Brester, professor, Department of Agricultural Economics, Montana State University, email@example.com

-U.S. greasy shorn wool production was 25.7 million pounds in 2016, which was 5 percent lower than in 2015.
-Sheep and lambs shorn for wool totaled 3.6 million head in 2016.
-The top states for wool production are Texas, California, Wyoming, Colorado and Utah.
+U.S. greasy shorn wool production was 26 million pounds in 2017, up slightly from 2016.
+Sheep and lambs shorn for wool totaled more than 3.4 million head in 2017.
+The top states for wool production are Texas, California, Wyoming, Colorado and Utah (NASS, 2017).

 U.S. wool production has declined along with decreasing lamb inventories.
 Nonetheless, U.S. wool production per animal has remained relatively constant.
 The average production of greasy wool per shorn sheep is 7.2 pounds.

 The demand for wool has declined since the mid-1940s with the advent of synthetic fibers.
 Most wool produced in the United States is sold as raw fleece wool.
 Wool producers use various marketing channels.
 Private or cooperative wool warehouses are the primary mechanisms, although wool pools within states are becoming more common.

 In some cases, wool is pooled in local areas and sold through wool warehouses.
 The pooling process allows for the marketing of increased wool quantities, sorting by quality and lowering of transactions costs.
 Most wool is marketed through wool buyers directly to central markets or to mills.

 In the eastern United States, wool is typically marketed through wool warehouses or wool pools to compensate for limited production obtained from smaller flocks.
 Wool produced in the western United States is generally marketed through wool warehouses or wool cooperatives.

 Wool has a variety of quality grades that are generally based on fiber diameter and fineness.
 Other quality factors include length, uniformity, strength, color and contaminants.
 Higher quality wool grades are used to produce apparel, but lower quality grades are used to produce blankets, carpet, felt and upholstery.